placrosse/kodo/docs/source/tutorial.rst

 * The finite field, or more specifically the field size used.

-In general if a block of data is to be encoded, it's split into a number of symbols of a specific size.
-If you multiply the number of symbols with the symbol size, you get the total amount of data in bytes that will be either encoded or decoded per generation.
+In general if a block of data is to be encoded, it's split into a number of :ref:`symbols <symboĺ>` of a specific size.
+If you multiply the number of symbols with the symbol size, you get the total amount of data in bytes that will be either encoded or decoded per :ref:`generation <generation>`.

 .. note:: Sizes in Kodo are always measured in bytes.
 So if you see a variable
           or function name that includes the word "size", bytes is the unit